cisagov/dotgov-home/pages/policies-and-guidelines/policy-faq.md

 * 102-173.75 How long does the process take?
 * 102-173.80 How will I know if my request is approved?
 * 102-173.85 How long will my application be held, pending approval by the Chief Information Officer (CIO)?
-* 102-173.90 Are there any special restrictions on the use and registration canonical, or category names like recreation.gov?
+* 102-173.90 Are there any special restrictions on the use and registration canonical, or category names like `recreation.gov`?
 * 102-173.95 Are there any restrictions on the use of the dot-gov domain name?

 **Authority: 40 U.S.C.
 486(c).**